Validation

 bytecheck

-crate to perform archive validation, and allows the
+crate to perform archive validation.
+This allows the

 CheckBytes